Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 A graduate of the Rhode Island School of Design and a student at the famed Art Students League in NY, Miriam grew up in New Rochelle and was personally presented with a gold star by illustrator Norman Rockwell during a high school art competition.
 She worked more than two decades as an art director for Ogilvy & Mather Advertising in NY and as an illustrator in the new products field, coming full circle to her true passion, photography.

 She is helping to research a book on tolerance and cultural diversity with a notable National Geographic photographer, among other projects.
-Featured First Place Award Winner in http://www.nydailyquote.com/ and was featured 'In the Spotlight' in The Great Photo Race twice, in April and July 2013.
-She is also Featured Artist for the Week of 15 - 22 July 2013, Non DSLR Photography Group, here at Fine Art America.
+Featured First Place Award Winner in http://www.nydailyquote.com/ and was featured 'In the Spotlight' in The Great Photo Race three times since April 2013.
+She was Featured Artist for the Week in July 2013, Non DSLR Photography Group, here at Fine Art America.